geovens/Icasye/README.md

 1. Copy Icasye.dll and Icasye.xml to the directory of your .NET project, and add a reference to Icasye.dll in your project.

-2. Include the namespace Icasye in your code
+2. Include using the namespace 'Icasye' in your code.

-    using Icasye;

 A sample C# program named sample_Icasye showing how to use Icasye is provided.